Finding the best iPad for you can be a little tricky at times, as much like the best iPhones there is a lot to choose from.

 This is all enhanced of course by its impressive screen, which is a knockout Mini LED display, designed to give you vivid, contrasty, and detailed visuals when using it.

-It's expensive, but it is the latest and greatest from Apple...well until the new iPad is releasedthat is!
+It's expensive, but it is the latest and greatest from Apple, which we think makes it worth the outlay.

 Best iPad Mid-Range - iPad Air 4 10.9 (2020)